Links

 Thinger.io Cloud

-This section describes the process to deploy a private Thinger.io Cloud instance within minutes by just accessing the Pricing Page (Cloud Pricing section) in the "PRICING" link from our Web Home.
-This pricing is also a deployment system that allows to setup a private IoT Server instance within minutes, just following the next three steps:
+This section describes the process to deploy a private Thinger.io Cloud instance within minutes by just accessing the Pricing Page.
+This pricing is also a deployment system that will setup a private Thinger.io Server instance within minutes, just following the next three steps:

-Private cloud instances can be deployed with different licenses, depending on the project requirements, like host performance, bandwidth; or platform features like rebrands, custom domains, additional support, plugins, etc. Once the cloud provider is selected, then it is necessary to select the desired license, as shown in the image below:
+Private cloud instances can be deployed with different licenses, depending on the requirements, like host performance, bandwidth or other platform features like branding, custom domains, additional support, plugins, etc. Once the cloud provider is selected, then it is necessary to select the desired license, as shown in the image below:

 This pricing includes the software license and all cloud expenses.
-Note that it is possible to select a monthly or yearly license with a great discount.
+Note that yearly subscriptions offer a discount over the monthly one.

 The next table shows all the different features provided by each license as well as a desirable purpose specification.
 It is possible to select one license and change it in the future using the subscription management portal.